 Schloss Neuschwanstein is one of the top sights to see in Germany.
 For many visitors, it is a major reason for traveling to the Bavarian Alps.
-Few leave disappointed as Castle Neuschwanstein absolutely looks the part.
+Few leave disappointed as Neuschwanstein Castle absolutely looks the part.
 Its medieval, neo-Romanesque looks is almost Disney-like being perched on a lonely rocky hill with the Alps in the background.
 The castle and its origins are wildly romantic while the natural setting is spectacularly beautiful too.
 Tickets are best reserved in advance, or book guided tours from Munich.

 “Mad” King Ludwig II of Bavaria and Neuschwanstein

 Bavarian King Ludwig II spent many happy childhood summers in Schloss Hohenschwangau — his father’s neo-Gothic fantasy castle in Schwangau.
 Here, surrounded by images of a romantic medieval past, he probably started dreaming of his own castles and palaces that would surpass any of the numerous similar projects that were popular in Germany during the 19th century.

 Ludwig II became king of Bavaria in 1864, aged 21.
 In the fluid atmosphere of German and European politics of the mid-nineteenth century, the Bavarian king lost much of his sovereign power and by 1871 was basically powerless in a new united German Empire.
-The Bavarian King had little real ruling to do – thus suites Ludwig well as it allowed him to spend time on his fantasies of building romantic medieval castles.
+The Bavarian King had little real ruling to do – this suited Ludwig well as it allowed him to spend time on his fantasies of building romantic medieval castles.
 Contrary to popular believe, he spent his own money, not that of Bavaria, on his projects but being unmarried and without an heir led to his downfall and eventual removal from power.